Patricia J. Petro-Mueller

 May 2, 1928 – July 10, 2021

 RACINE—Patricia Jean Petro-Mueller, age 93, passed away Saturday, July 10, 2021, at Ascension All Saints Hospital.
-Visitation is tentatively scheduled for Wednesday with services on Thursday.
-A complete obituary will appear in Tuesday’s paper and on the funeral home website.
+She was born in Racine, May 2, 1928, the 4th of 5 children of the late Edward and Verna (nee Douglas) Sanders.

+Patricia graduated from Wm Horlick High School “Class of 1946” and attended Miss Brown’s School of Business.
+On September 30, 1950, she was united in marriage to John S. Petro and together they raised five children.
+John passed away October 19, 1980.
+On September 26, 1992, she married John H. Mueller and together they enjoyed winters in their house in The Villages, Florida.
+Patricia was a member of St. Rita’s Catholic Church.
+She enjoyed meeting her friends and playing Schafkopf at the Wednesday Card Club, and going to American Saddlebred horse shows with her daughter.
+In her younger years she was an avid tennis player and golfer.
+Above all she treasured the time spent with her family.
+She was a devoted wife, mother, grandmother and great grandmother who will be dearly missed.

+Surviving are her husband, John Mueller; five children: John Petro of Ft.
+Collins, CO, Timothy (Christine) Petro of Pleasanton, CA, Jeff (Sheryl) Petro Sr of Raymond, WI, Greg (Jeri) Petro of Racine, Lyssa Verne Frechette of Racine; many grandchildren, great grandchildren; other relatives and dear friends.
+In addition to her parents and husband, she was preceded in death by her daughter-in-law, Jenny; and siblings: Shirley Miller, Edward, William, and Jack Sanders.

 MARESH-MEREDITH & ACKLAM FUNERAL HOME AND CREMATORY